bladehliu/chuning/cubeflow.md

 ### **Funding Needs & Use of Funds**

-Seeking **5M in Seed funding** to scale engineering, sales, and product development; allocation: 70% R&D, 20% cloud infrastructure, 10% operations.
+Seeking 500W as the first funding to scale engineering, sales, and product development; allocation: 70% R&D, 20% cloud infrastructure, 10% operations.

 ---